We are in summer, a difficult time to do outdoor training for many athletes

 The dreaded and dangerous heat stroke occurs when the body is not able to eliminate heat through sweating, mainly in very hot and / or humid environments that cause dehydration.

-Some symptoms that can alert us to the risk of heat stroke when we perform a workout in a hot and / or humid situation are:
+Some symptoms that can alert us about the risk of heat stroke when we perform a workout in hot and / or humid conditions are:

 - Confusion, blurred vision, dizziness

 - High rise

 - Dryness and redness of the skin

 Keep your body hydrated throughout the day, including during training.

 Include seasonal foods with a high water content in your diet and avoid those that produce or promote dehydration (alcohol, fats and sugars).

 Avoid the central hours of the day.

 Between 12 and 17 hours it is not recommended to exercise since the temperatures in this strip are higher.